 John Minidis, Jr. family, for help in their spiritual trial,

-John & Joan DeMarco, for their health and spiritual welfare,
+John and Joann DeMarco, for their health and spiritual welfare,

 Regina (Manidis) Miller, her spiritual welfare and health,

-Melissa Elena Levitt, her health and conversion, and welfare of her children,
+Melissa Elena Levitt, her conversion, and welfare of her children,

 For the grace of a holy death, Nancy Marie Claycomb,